peterkelly/Texpad-API/Readme.md

 		</dict>
 	</array>

-When you first instantiate the TPAPIManager object it will search through your Application's info.plist to find this url scheme, hence the requirement that it must be prefixed with `tpapi-`.
+When the TPAPIManager object is first instantiated it will search through your Application's Info.plist to find this url scheme, hence the requirement that it must be prefixed with `tpapi-`.
 It will throw an exception if no URL scheme is found.
-We suggest a reverse-DNS style approach to naming here.

-Please note that all access to the API must be through the singleton object returned by [TPAPIManager sharedManager].

 ###### Add handler hook to Application Delegate's handleOpenURL:

-Once the URL scheme is entered into the info.plist you must add a handler hook to the UIApplicationDelegate's application:handleOpenURL: method
+Once the URL scheme has been chosen and entered into your target's Info.plist, you must add a handler hook to your application delegate's application:handleOpenURL: method

     -(BOOL)application:(UIApplication *)application handleOpenURL:(NSURL *)url {
         if ([[TPAPIManager sharedManager] handleOpenURL:url]) {